Minimum steps to convert X to Y by repeated division and multiplication

-Given two integer X and Y, the task is to find the minimum number of steps to convert integer X to Y using any of the operation in each step:
+Given two integers X and Y, the task is to find the minimum number of steps to convert integer X to Y using any of the operations in each step:

 - Divide the number by any natural number

 - Multiply the number with any natural number

 First divide 8 by 2: 8/2 = 4

 To convert 4 to 8 multiply 4 by 2: 4 * 2 = 8

 Approach: To solve the problem mentioned above: